Jonathas-Conceicao/Compilers/README.md

 	2. [ ] Implement the stack machine

 ### Class 2
+Lexical analysis class.
-- Exercise
+- Task
 	1. [ ] Make a lexic analiser for Lugosi using flex
 	2. [ ] Make some correct and incorrect Lugosi examples

+## Class 3
+Syntactic analysis class.
+-  Task
+	1. [ ] Finish implementing the Lugosi compiler
+	2. [ ] Create at least 3 programs examples (can be the same of class 2)